 Science, Technology, Engineering, and Math (STEM) are foundational to any formal education.
 The skills learned in a STEM classroom can be applied to every part of life, be it academic or otherwise.

-At Admiral Farragut Academy, where engineering is a signature program, students from PreK through 12th grade have the opportunity to learn valuable skills and find passions in areas that they may not have known existed — and that may not exist for years.
+At Admiral Farragut Academy, where engineering is a signature program, students from Kindergarten through 12th grade have the opportunity to learn valuable skills and find passions in areas that they may not have known existed — and that may not exist for years.